abhishekarya1/Hash-Define-myNotes/content/spring-boot/exception.md

 ```

 {{% notice note %}}
-`@Validated` can also be used at the method-level and it will work the same as `@Valid`, but not vice-versa.
-Actually, `@Validated` was introduced later to enable implementation of validation groups at method-level so it checks out.
+`@Validated` can also be used at the method parameter level and it will work the same as `@Valid`, but not vice-versa.
+Actually, `@Validated` was introduced later to enable implementation of validation groups at method parameter level so it checks out.
 {{% /notice %}}

 ## References